AliyunContainerService/derrick/README.md

 <img src="http://container-service.oss-cn-beijing.aliyuncs.com/derrick.png" width=100%/>

 Using Derrick is very simple:
-1. `derrick init` to dockerize your application based on Derrick.
+1. `derrick init` to generate Dockerfile to containerize your application.
-2. `derrick up` to build your application to a Docker image and run in local.
+2. `derrick up` to build your application to a Docker image and deploy it.
 3. Use your favorite text editor to modify the Dockerfile or some others and run your application in local.
 4. Integrate into your workflow and have fun.

 ## Language Support
 NodeJs, Python, Java, Golang, PHP.

 ## Framework and Build tool Support

 Here is the list of frameworks passed the tests.If you want more frameworks or can not dockerize application,please submit a issue.
 * Java (maven)
   * springcloud